m88i/nexus-operator/README.md

 **You'll have to set your Red Hat credentials** in the namespace where Nexus is deployed to be able to pull the image.

 [In future versions](https://github.com/m88i/nexus-operator/issues/14) the Operator will handle this step for you.

+## Image Pull Policy

+You can control the pods Image Pull Policy using the `spec.imagePullPolicy` field.
+It accepts either of the following values:

+  - `Always`
+  - `IfNotPresent`
+  - `Never`

+If this field is set to an invalid value this configuration will be omitted, deferring to [Kubernetes default behavior](https://kubernetes.io/docs/concepts/containers/images/#updating-images), which is `Always` if the image's tag is "latest" and `IfNotPresent` otherwise.

+Leaving this field blank will also result in deferring to Kubernetes default behavior.

 ## Contributing